 More pages doesn't mean more revenue

-Your product catalog could generate thousands of possible category pages.
+For retailers with tens of thousands of products, your product catalog could generate thousands of possible category pages.
 But building all of them wastes resources on pages that won't convert.
 The question isn't “what pages could we build?”; it's “which pages will drive the most revenue?”

 No demand, no customers